Custom Order for Gino.

 3 Baguettes and 2 Triangles

 Are your Gemstones real?
 Why aren’t they all the same colour as in the malls?

 All the gems we use are real.
 Big Jewelry stores have to be consistent in what they sell, so they buy gems that are exactly alike.
-In some cases, the stones are heat treated to alter their color and achieve this consistency.
+In some cases, the stones are heat treated to alter their colour and achieve this consistency.
 We buy our stones according to what strikes our creative eyes and imagination.
 This does mean that they may vary from each other.They will certainly be real.

 Please note that some gems will be different from the pictures, like Herkimer Diamonds/Quartz, as they are all different by nature.
-Pearls might have a small color difference, opals and moonstones have completely different light reflections in each gem.
+Pearls might have a small colour difference, opals and moonstones have completely different light reflections in each gem.

 We do used Cubic Zirconia too.
 It will always be identified.
 We use the best quality on the market, either Swiss or German Made.